JoshPattman/kestrel/README.md

 - Fits rubber tyres

 ## Parts List
-Here are the parts that ou need to build this car:
+Here are the parts that you need to build this car:

 ### Materials
 - ~500g of filament - I used ESUN PLA+ for every part of the print